 Related Article: An Ultimate Guide On: Skills Required for MBA

 Considering the number of job profiles in the finance industry, the skill set might vary.
-Hence, we have included skills that are common amongst most financial professionals.
+Hence, we have included skills that are common among most financial professionals.

 When it comes to working with clients, you have to know how to understand their requirements, build trust, and a professional relationship that benefits your organization.
-And, to make this kind of a rapport, you should work on your interpersonal skills day on a regular basis.
+And, to make this kind of rapport, you should work on your interpersonal skills day regularly.

-In simple terms, this refers to the disclosure of financial results to the board and stakeholders such as investors, customers, regulators, and more.
-Financial reporting helps understand how a company has performed over a specific period of time.
+Simply, this refers to the disclosure of financial results to the board and stakeholders such as investors, customers, regulators, and more.
+Financial reporting helps understand how a company has performed over a specific period.

 Even though it sounds pretty straightforward, in reality, it is quite challenging to find candidates with strong financial reporting skills.
 Financial companies want applicants who can present a high aptitude for financial reporting.

 While presenting important information like financial reports, you need to look at all the facts.
 This is where logic plays a vital role.
 Presenting any data is not just about reading from the slides.
 You have to know what you are doing and why you are doing it.

 At every point, you should know how to weigh the pros and cons of your actions.
 This skill will help you reason through important decisions, come up with creative ideas, and create strategies to accomplish your goals all of which are necessary for advancing your career.